cyph/sphincs.js/README.md

 ## Overview

-The [SPHINCS](https://sphincs.cr.yp.to) post-quantum cryptographic signing scheme cipher compiled to WebAssembly using [Emscripten](https://github.com/kripken/emscripten).
+The [SPHINCS](https://sphincs.cr.yp.to) post-quantum cryptographic signing scheme compiled to WebAssembly using [Emscripten](https://github.com/kripken/emscripten).
 A simple JavaScript wrapper is provided to make SPHINCS easy to use in Web applications.

 N.B.
 Unless interoperability with other SPHINCS implementations is a hard requirement,